 Step 2.
-In the second step, we further calibrate the model to match the known amount of advance payments of PTC (APTC) and second-lowest cost silver plan (SLCSP) premiums for the state in $2020.^4$
+In the second step, we further calibrate the model to match the known amount of PTC and second-lowest cost silver plan (SLCSP) premiums for the state in 2020.3

-We do the premium and APTC calibration in three sub-steps.
-First, we replace the national-level premiums with state SLCSP premiums and recalculate APTC based on the state premiums.
-We do this for each rating area in the state; i.e., for a state with N rating areas we perform N sets of APTC calculations.
-Second, we calculate a weighted average APTC across the N rating areas for each observation in our model.
-In this calculation, the weights are the share of APTC accounted for by each rating area, according to actual experience for 2020.
-Third, we calculate a state-level APTC adjustment factor that increases or decreases our model estimate so that the estimated total APTC equals the actual APTC for the state.
-At this point we have a model that reflects enrollment, premiums, and APTC at the state level through 2030.
+We do the premium and PTC calibration in three sub-steps.
+First, we replace the national-level premiums with state SLCSP premiums and recalculate PTC based on the state premiums.
+We do this for each rating area in the state; i.e., for a state with N rating areas we perform N sets of PTC calculations.
+Second, we calculate a weighted average PTC across the N rating areas for each observation in our model.
+In this calculation, the weights are the share of exchange enrollment accounted for by each rating area, according to actual experience for 2020.
+Third, we calculate a state-level PTC adjustment factor that increases or decreases our model estimate so that the estimated total PTC equals the actual PTC for the state.
+At this point we have a model that reflects enrollment, premiums, and PTC at the state level through 2031.

 Step 3.
-The third step in calculating the pass-through payment is to estimate the APTC for 2021, with and without the waiver.
-For reinsurance waivers, this is done by replacing the baseline SLCSP premiums with those provided by the state and reviewed by OACT, for 2021, for scenarios with and without the waiver.
-We then calculate the APTC and savings attributable to the waiver for each rating area.
-Finally, as in step 2, we compute a weighted average of APTC and savings across rating areas for the state.
+The third step in calculating the pass-through payment is to estimate the PTC for 2022, with and without the waiver.
+For reinsurance waivers, this is done by replacing the baseline SLCSP premiums with those provided by the state and reviewed by OACT, for 2022, for scenarios with and without the waiver.
+We then calculate the PTC and savings attributable to the waiver for each rating area.
+Finally, as in step 2, we compute a weighted average of PTC and savings across rating areas for the state.
+The resulting calculation is the final PTC savings.